deeplearning4j/deeplearning4j/neuralnet-overview.md

 ![Alt text](../img/chain_rule.png)

-In a feedforward network, the relationship betweent the net's error and a single weight will look something like this
+In a feedforward network, the relationship betweent the net's error and a single weight will look something like this:

 ![Alt text](../img/backprop_chain_rule.png)

+The essence of learning in deep learning is nothing more than that: adjusting a model in response to the error it produces, until you can't reduce the error any more.

 ## Neural Networks & Artificial Intelligence